posit-dev/chatlas/README.md

 # chatlas

-A simple and consistent interface for chatting with various LLMs from Ollama, Anthropic, OpenAI, and others.
+Easily chat with various LLM models from Ollama, Anthropic, OpenAI, and more.
-Working directly with the Python packages from these LLM providers is suprisingly complicated since they support such a wide range of use cases.
-Projects like LangChain and LiteLLM help in this regard, but even they can be a bit much for simple use cases.
-`chatlas` provides an even simpler interface for chatting with multiple LLMs, while still supporting important capabilities like streaming, tool calling, and async.
+`chatlas` is intentionally minimal, making it easy to get started, while also supporting advanced features like tool calling, streaming, and async.
+It also provides an interactive chat console, web app, and more general programmatic extension points.

 https://github.com/user-attachments/assets/7a57f25c-b49f-41cf-bd4b-cd3a8b0e6f30